-PPO Facility (or "Tier 2" facility) means (i) Valley Children's Hospital, or (ii) a hospital, hospice facility, skilled nursing facility, or mental health or substance abuse residential facility, or home health agency that is a participating facility in the First Health PPO, is located outside of California, and is not an AH Facility.
-There is no Tier 2 coverage for PPO facilities except for Valley Children's Hospital and outside of California.
+PPO Facility (or "Tier 2" facility) means (i) Valley Children's Hospital, (ii) Children's Hospital of Los Angeles, or (iii) a hospital, hospice facility, skilled nursing facility, or mental health or substance abuse residential facility, or home health agency that is a participating facility in the First Health PPO, is located outside of California, and is not an AH Facility.
+There is no Tier 2 coverage for PPO facilities except for Valley Children's Hospital, Children's Hospital of Los Angeles, and outside of California.
 When outside of California only, an enrollee may use a First Health PPO facility on Tier 2 and, for this purpose only, a list of First Health PPO facilities can be accessed at AdventistHealth.org/EmployeeHealthPlan.
-Within California, such facilities are out-of-network, with the exception of Valley Children's Hospital.
+Within California, such facilities are out-of-network, with the exception of Valley Children's Hospital and Children's Hospital of Los Angeles.